jarenunzen/cambodiaicg/Training2026/embeddings_training.md

 ```

 > [!TIP]
+> For information on the use and understanding of the error matrix review the following paper:
 > Russell G. Congalton, A review of assessing the accuracy of classifications of remotely sensed data, Remote Sensing of Environment,
 Volume 37, Issue 1, 1991, Pages 35-46, https://doi.org/10.1016/0034-4257(91)90048-B.

 ![matrix.png](..%2FImages%2Fmatrix.png)

 # Step 11
 Run the Extreme Gradient Boosting (XGBoost) Classification and compare the Accuracy